parsabsh/linux-notes/README.md

   echo $sum
 }

-echo here is the proof that guass law was currect: `gauss` == $(((10+0)*11/2))
+echo here is the proof that Guass law was correct: `gauss` == $(((10+0)*11/2))
 ```

 # 5) Processes

 ## What is a "Kernel"?

-Kernel is the main part of a Operating System that has the full control over everything.
-It's also an interface between application software and the hardware.
+A kernel is the main part of an Operating System that has full control over everything.
+It's also an interface between application software and hardware.

 ![Kernel](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8f/Kernel_Layout.svg/220px-Kernel_Layout.svg.png)